 CHAPTER 27.
 ASSEMBLING THE WINDOWS AND SOLDERING THEM: …. take some pure tin and mix it with a fifth part of lead for use in soldering your work.
 You should also have forty nails.
 Then take the glass and lay it in its order.
 After this take up the head of a figure, wrap a lead calme around it, and replace it carefully.
 Then drive in three nails around it with a hammer suited for this work and fit to it the breast, the arms, and the robes that remain.
 As you set each piece in position, secure it with nails on the outer side so that it cannot move from its place.
 Now you should have a soldering iron which is long and thin, with a slender point, filed and tinned.
 Put this into the fire.
 Meanwhile (pour wax on) the tin sticks.
 Pick up the hot iron and, wherever two pieces of lead meet, touch the tin to it and smear them with the iron until they stick to each other.
 When the figures have been firmly set, in the same way arrange the grounds, of whatever color you want, and so assemble the window piece.
 When the window is finished and soldered on one side, turn it over on its other side, and solder it in the same way, and secure it firmly throughout.8

-The preceding quotation of Theophilus may seem excessive.
+The preceding quotation of Theophilus may seem excessive for this brief history.
 However, whether one approaches the medium out of historical curiosity or as a practicing artist, the knowledge of and empathy for the nature and origins of stained glass is crucial — and has been often overlooked.
-We will see that, historically, the vitality of the stained glass medium has suffered when the fundamental natures of lead, glass and light have been forgotten or ignored.
+We will see that, historically, the vitality of stained glass as an art form has suffered when the fundamental natures of lead, glass and light have been forgotten or ignored.

 The cultural and architectural advances which led to the Gothic Cathedral also fueled the refinement of stained glass as described by Theophilus.
 Prior to the thirteenth century all of Europe’s cultural centers were on the shores of the Mediterranean.
 Northern Europe was a rural region with a scattering of castles (manorial estates), monasteries, and villages.
 During the late twelfth century, the king of France, Philip Augustus, took the first steps that were to promote Paris as not only the capital of the kingdom, but to establish it as the first true city in Europe north of the Alps.9 By the end of the thirteenth century Paris was a walled city with paved streets, Notre Dame Cathedral, a university, and a flourishing trade that supported 150,000 Parisians.
 Other areas where the town began to supplant the manorial estate included Ghent, Lille and Tours.10